Educating the public about fire prevention and life safety is an important goal of the Baltimore County Fire Department.

 - Do not use flotation devices as a substitute for supervision.

-- If the pool is accessible by a pool ladder, make sure the ladder is locked in the upright position when the pool is not in use.
+- If the pool is accessible by a pool ladder, the ladder should be locked in the upright position when the pool is not in use.

 - Keep rescue equipment and a telephone by the pool.
 Learn CPR.